TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

   task
    808

-This solves the Kohn-Sham equations once with the updated electron density and outputs the new set of energy eigenvalues and Wave functions.
+This solves the Kohn-Sham equations once with the updated electron density and outputs the new set of energy eigenvalues and wavefunctions.
 To start the next fully charge self-consistent DFT+DMFT cycle (FCSC), a new set of projectors need to be generated (using task 805) and the whole procedure continues until convergence.
 The Elk potential rms value for each FCSC DFT+DMFT cycle is given in DMFT_INFO.OUT.
 An extensive example for SrVO:math:`_3` can be found here: :ref:`Elk SVO tutorial <SrVO3_elk>`.

 This FCSC method should be universal irrespective to what type of ground state calculation performed.
-However, not all possible type of ground state calculations have been tested.
+However, not all types of ground state calculations have been tested.

 Other DFT codes